 I dreamt in Heaven explores the ethics and aesthetics of empathy (both through language, action and cinematic editing, music and sound design) via following a short voyeuristic and fantastical motorcycle ride of a child in late summer through suburbia.
 The short film is paired with sculpture, performance and text works (an email correspondence between an anonymous neuroscientist and the artist on the cultural, neuro, evolutionary and developmental implications of empathy).

-In 2006, at the helm of the onset of possibility of his presidential campaign, Obama delivers a speech to a children’s organization.
+In 2006, at the onset of his presidential campaign, Obama delivered a speech to a children’s organization.
 And then later, in 2008, to his church.
 “What we have in this country is not a federal deficit, but what we have,” fatherly lips pressed in millisecond meditation, “is an empathy deficit.”
 Sleeves, rolled up.
 At the podium.

 In 2010, writer Jeremy Rifkin explained how at age 8 a flushed child will realize that life is fragile and that the body, a quiet armor, is decaying and will decay.
 Everyone dies.
 This realization of mortality is met with the realization of empathy: your plight is shared & love is a practice, like the everyday, for the everyday*.
 Empathy does not exist in heaven.
 Empathy requires the hellish mortality contracts of earth to form.